adonisjs/v6-docs/content/docs/fundamentals/typescript_build_process.md

 ### A note on file extensions

-You might have noticed us using `.js` file extension everywhere, even though the file on disk is saved with the `.ts` file extension.
+You might have noticed us using the `.js` file extension everywhere, even though the file on disk is saved with the `.ts` file extension.

 This is because, with ES modules, TypeScript forces you to use the `.js` extension in imports and when running scripts.
 You can learn about the thesis behind this choice in [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/modules/theory.html#typescript-imitates-the-hosts-module-resolution-but-with-types).